Animal Welfare Act 1999

 17: Performance of restricted surgical procedures, or

-"Rules for doing certain surgeries on animals"
+"Rules about surgery on animals"

 Part 1Care of animals